cloudshiftinc/gradle-release-plugin/README.md

         // list of options used for git push, e.g. '--no-verify' pushOptions = emptyList()

+        // whether to fail the release if there are unstaged files failOnUnstagedFiles = true

+        // whether to fail the release if there are staged files failOnStagedFiles = true

+        // whether to fail the release if there are commits to be pushed failOnPushNeeded = true

+        // whether to fail the release if there are commits to be pulled failOnPullNeeded = true
     }

     // template for release commit message